-The CFAH1601L-YYH-ET uses a Sitronix ST7066U controller.
-The ST7066U is compatible with the industry standard Hitachi HD44780 controller.
+This module uses a Sitronix ST7066U controller.
+The Sitronix ST7066U is compatible with the industry standard Hitachi HD44780 controller.
 Software written for modules that use the HD44780 should work without modification.

-For your reference, we added APPENDIX B: SITRONIX ST7066U CONTROLLER SPECIFICATION SHEET (Pg.
-26) to this CFAH1601L-YYH-ET Data Sheet.
+For your reference, we added APPENDIX C: SITRONIX ST7066U CONTROLLER SPECIFICATION SHEET (Pg.
+30) to this Data Sheet.